mail this page

 replace: attr tells OpenLDAP we are going replace the attr which must immediately follow it.
 In this case we replace both uid and mail attributes.
 In the case of mail we originally added three mail values, replace will delete all the attributes and add the one from this LDIF.
 The Robert Smith entry will, at the end of the operation, have only two mail attributes - the ones we modified using this LDIF.

-The line jpegphoto:< file://path/to/jpeg/file.jpg tells OpenLDAP to read the contents of the file (specified by a full path descriptor).
-The < in this case MUST immediately follow the : - the SPACE is after.
+The line jpegphoto: < file://path/to/jpeg/file.jpg tells OpenLDAP to read the contents of the file (specified by a full path descriptor).
+The < in this case is preceded by a space and MUST be immediately followed by a space (Note this is not the format defined in RFC 2849 examples 5 and 6 but works).
 If you don't have a handy JPEG lying around (it can be anything) edit out the two lines.

 The line delete: description tells OpenLDAP to delete the description attribute - we decided that Mr. Robert Smith was not such a swell guy.